nschlaepfer/humanWeb/README.md

 5. Now you should be able to use ChromeDriver from anywhere on your system.

 Please note that you need to have administrative privileges to perform some of these steps.
 Also, remember to replace the paths in the commands with the actual paths where your `chromedriver` file is located.

 ## Usage 🚀

 humanWeb operates in Websmart mode, which performs a comprehensive sequence of tasks, including web search, information extraction, data summarization, report generation, and additional query formulation.

-Run humanWeb with `python humanWeb.py` and follow the prompts.
+To run humanWeb, use the command `python humanWeb.py` and follow the prompts.
 You will be asked to input:

 1. The number of search results you want to process.
 2. Your initial query.